cloudevents/spec/languages/README.md

 A translator can find a document to translate by filtering issues based on `{language-code}-translation` label.

-Comment the issue to ask reviewers to assign the task to you.
+You can comment in the issue to ask admins to assign the task to you.

 You're expected to finish translation within one week.
 The task can be assigned to others after one week.

-### Step 2. submit your translation
+### Step 2.
+Submit your translation

 A translator must submit translation via a Pull Request(PR).
 See details in how to [submit a Pull Request](../community/CONTRIBUTING.md#suggesting-a-change).

-### Step 3. edit your translation
+### Step 3.
+Edit your translation

 A reviewer might give their suggestions in your PR.
 Translators can discuss with the reviewer about translation details.

-However, a translation will not be merged until reviewers give their LGTM.
+Remember, a translation will not be merged until reviewers give their LGTM.

 ## Translation style guide
 - Only translate textual documents (generally Markdown files with a .md extension).